-Hello everyone!
-We all have special people in our lives, and no doubt there has been a time for each and every one of those in yours when you have planned to surprise he or she with a thoughtful gift.
+We all have special people in our lives, and no doubt there has been a time for each and every one of those in yours when you have planned to surprise him or her with a thoughtful gift.
 Recently I found myself wanting to do something nice for my sweetie, and true to crafty gal nature, I set about making a handmade gift he’d (hopefully!) treasure for a long time.

 My boyfriend loves to play the guitar, so I knew the card with the musical notes within a heart-shape had to be part of my bookmark.
 To continue to be cheesy without being too, “love love love!”
 I chose a second card with a quote I figured he would appreciate.
 Each card is just different enough from the other while still matching, so each side of the finished project would have visual interest.